district10/blog/_pages/notes.md

     scan".
 The method was most common in the days of VHS, before widescreen home media such as DVD and Blu-ray.
 Retract

-The Extended Service Set Identification (ESSID) is one of two types of Service Set Identification (SSID).
-In an ad hoc wireless network with no access points, the Basic Service Set Identification (BSSID) is used.
-In an infrastructure wireless network that includes an access point, the ESSID is used, but may still be referred to as SSID.
-An SSID is a 32-character (maximum) alphanumeric key identifying the name of the wireless local area network.
-Some vendors refer to the SSID as the network name.
-For the wireless devices in a network to communicate with each other, all devices must be configured with the same SSID.

 ```bash
 dpkg-reconfigure keyboard-configuration
 cat /etc/default/keyboard